 A Generational Leap in Performance

-Not only do 13th Gen Intel® Core™ processors provide elite performance, but they deliver it when and where you need it most.
+Not only do the latest Intel® Core™ processors provide elite performance, but they deliver it when and where you need it most.
 Whether you’re looking to maximize your FPS or do more at once in your creative workflow, the new P-core/E-core hybrid performance architecture has you covered.

-Along with the performance advancements, 13th Gen Intel® Core™ processors have built-in support for the latest technological standards.
-A 13th Gen Intel® Core™ system unlocks DDR5, PCIe 5.0, Wi-Fi 6E, and Thunderbolt™ 4, all of which can enable an optimal computing experience — both now and in the years to come.
+Along with the performance advancements, Intel® Core™ processors have built-in support for the latest technological standards.
+A Intel® Core™ system unlocks DDR5, PCIe 5.0, Wi-Fi 6E, and Thunderbolt™ 4, all of which can enable an optimal computing experience — both now and in the years to come.